Type: Great Views, Historic Sites

 To serve as a symbol of unity, strength and wisdom, the 16th President Abraham Lincoln is honored with this memorial featuring a statue seated below the inscription, "In this temple, as in the hearts...
 Read More

 To serve as a symbol of unity, strength and wisdom, the 16th President Abraham Lincoln is honored with this memorial featuring a statue seated below the inscription, "In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever."
-Completed 57 years after his assassination, the Greek Doric temple was also the site for Rev. Martin Luther King Jr.'s iconic "I Have a Dream" speech delivered during the March on Washington for Jobs and Freedom rally in 1963.
-While the site is impressive during the day, the view will take your breathe away at night.
-METRO: Smithsonian
+Completed 57 years after his assassination, the Greek Doric temple was also the site for Rev. Martin Luther King Jr.'s iconic "I Have a Dream" speech delievered during the the March on Washington for Jobs and Freedom rally in August 1963.
+While the site is impressive during the day, the view will take your breath away at night.
+Metro: Smithsonian.

 - Free Things to Do: "Look on the outside of the memorial to see the names of the 36 states in the Union at the time of Lincoln's death."